Like Robin, many women have taken up the identity of Batgirl.Bold indicates current identity.

 Action Girl: Even in a wheelchair, she can still kick ass.

-Ascended Fangirl: Her Batgirl costume was home-made, and was apparently made out of sheer admiration for the Dynamic Duo.
+Ascended Fangirl: Originally, her Batgirl costume was home-made, and was apparently made out of sheer admiration for the Dynamic Duo.

 Badass Boast: "You've escaped, and you think the world is a huge place, and you can hide anywhere, right?
 I'm here to tell you...
 That world?
 I own it.
 Your world is getting smaller by the second, and you can't hide anywhere from me."